ikoevska/docs/docs/ui/professional-ui-components/Calendar/Styling/month-view.md

 To style any of the available cell types, you need to initialize the corresponding style property of the `CalendarMonthViewStyle` class.
 The following styling properties are available:

 * `dayCellStyle`: Styles the cells that represent a regular day in a month.
 This is the default style.
-Initialize this property with a `CalendarDayCellStyle` instance.
+Initialize this property with a `DayCellStyle` instance.
 * `selectedDayCellStyle`: Styles the selected cell.
-Initialize this property with a `CalendarDayCellStyle` instance.
+Initialize this property with a `DayCellStyle` instance.
 * `todayCellStyle`: Styles the cell that shows today's date.
-Initialize this property with a `CalendarDayCellStyle` instance.
+Initialize this property with a `DayCellStyle` instance.
 * `dayNameCellStyle`: Styles the cell that shows the name of the day.
-Initialize this property with a `CalendarCellStyle` instance.
+Initialize this property with a `CellStyle` instance.
 * `weekNumberCellStyle`: Styles the cells that show the week number.
-Initialize this property with a `CalendarCellStyle` instance.
+Initialize this property with a `CellStyle` instance.
 * `weekendCellStyle` Styles the weekend day cells.
-Initialize this property with a `CalendarDayCellStyle` instance.
+Initialize this property with a `DayCellStyle` instance.
 * `titleCellStyle`: Styles the month title.
-Initialize this property with a `CalendarCellStyle` instance.
+Initialize this property with a `CellStyle` instance.

 ### All Cells

-`CalendarCellStyle` provides the following styling properties:
+`CellStyle` provides the following styling properties:

 * `cellBorderWidth`: Gets or sets the border width of the cell.
 * `cellBorderColor`: Gets or sets the border color of the cell.